xwmx/nb/README.md

 ### 🎨 Color Themes

-`nb` has a minimal text interface and uses color to highlight certain elements such as ids, the current notebook name, the shell prompt, and divider lines.
+`nb` uses color to highlight various interface elements, including ids, the current notebook name, the shell prompt, and divider lines.

 `nb` includes several built-in color themes and also supports user-defined themes.
 The current color theme can be set using the `nb settings` prompt:

 ```bash
 nb settings color_theme
 ```

-Custom color themes can be installed in the `${NB_DIR}/.themes` directory.
+Custom color themes can be installed in `${NB_DIR}/.themes`.

-Themes have a `.nb-theme` or `.nb-theme.sh` extension and contain one `if` statment setting the color environment variables to `tput` ANSI color numbers:
+Themes have a `.nb-theme` or `.nb-theme.sh` extension and contain one `if` statement indicating the name and setting the color environment variables to `tput` ANSI color numbers:

 ```bash
 # file: ~/.nb/.themes/example.nb-theme.sh